lopezdsr/sql-query/sql-query.md

 provides a set
 of [geospatial functions](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.analytics.doc/doc/geo_functions.html)
 that you can use to efficiently process and index spatial data.
-These functions are integrated into the SQL Query service and ready for immediate use.
+These functions are integrated into the {{site.data.keyword.sqlquery_short}} service and ready for immediate use.
-The SQL Query service also provides several sample queries that illustrate how to use these functions.
+The {{site.data.keyword.sqlquery_short}} service also provides several sample queries that illustrate how to use these functions.

 ## Required user roles